BandiniThomas/hand_controlLerobot/README.md

 python main.py --sensitivity 0.8
 ```

-### Robot Settings
+### Robot & Hardware Settings
-- Joint speed limits can be configured in `config/robot_config.yaml`
+- Joint speed limits and robot-specific params: `config/robot_config.yaml` (create if absent)
-- Gesture mappings can be modified in `config/gesture_mapping.yaml`
+- Gesture mappings: `config/gesture_mapping.yaml`
-- Camera calibration settings in `config/camera_config.yaml`
+- Camera calibration: `config/camera_config.yaml` or use OpenCV calibration utilities

+### Camera & Device Notes
+- `--cam-idx` accepts an integer camera index, a device path (e.g. `/dev/video0`), or a video file path.
+- When no camera is present the system uses a synthetic camera fallback so tests and demos remain runnable in CI.
+For automated tests prefer passing a short video file to `--cam-idx`.

+### Optional Dependencies (summary)
+- `pinocchio`: kinematics — optional, lazy-loaded
+- `ultralytics` / YOLOv8: object detection — optional, used by `pick_and_place.py`
+- `lerobot`: robot communication — required for SO-101 control

+Add or pin these in your environment as needed; see `environment.yml` for the recommended development stack.

 ## Troubleshooting